silvus/dotfiles/app/.textadept/textadept/doc/api.md

 <a id="lexer.Code.Folding"></a>

-## Code Folding
+### Code Folding

 When reading source code, it is occasionally helpful to temporarily hide blocks of code like functions, classes, comments, etc. This is the concept of "folding".
-In the Textadept and SciTE editors for example, little indicators in the editor margins appear next to code that can be folded at places called "fold points".
+In many Scintilla-based editors, such as Textadept, little indicators in the editor margins appear next to code that can be folded at places called "fold points".
 When the user clicks an indicator, the editor hides the code associated with the indicator until the user clicks the indicator again.
 The lexer specifies these fold points and what code exactly to fold.

 The fold points for most languages occur on keywords or character sequences.
 Examples of fold keywords are "if" and "end" in Lua and examples of fold character sequences are '{', '}', "/\*", and "\*/" in C for code block and comment delimiters, respectively.
 However, these fold points cannot occur just anywhere.
 For example, lexers should not recognize fold keywords that appear within strings or comments.
-The lexer's `_foldsymbols` table allows you to conveniently define fold points with such granularity.
+The [`lexer.add_fold_point()`](#lexer.add_fold_point) function allows you to conveniently define fold points with such granularity.
 For example, consider C:

-    M._foldsymbols = {
-      [l.OPERATOR] = {['{'] = 1, ['}'] = -1},
-      [l.COMMENT] = {['/*'] = 1, ['*/'] = -1},
-      _patterns = {'[{}]', '/%*', '%*/'}
-    }
+    lex:add_fold_point(lexer.OPERATOR, '{', '}')
+    lex:add_fold_point(lexer.COMMENT, '/*', '*/')

 The first assignment states that any '{' or '}' that the lexer recognized as an `lexer.OPERATOR` token is a fold point.
-The integer `1` indicates the match is a beginning fold point and `-1` indicates the match is an ending fold point.
 Likewise, the second assignment states that any "/\*" or "\*/" that the lexer recognizes as part of a `lexer.COMMENT` token is a fold point.
-The lexer does not consider any occurences of these characters outside their defined tokens (such as in a string) as fold points.
-Finally, every `_foldsymbols` table must have a `_patterns` field that contains a list of [Lua patterns][] that match fold points.
-If the lexer encounters text that matches one of those patterns, the lexer looks up the matched text in its token's table in order to determine whether or not the text is a fold point.
+The lexer does not consider any occurrences of these characters outside their defined tokens (such as in a string) as fold points.
-In the example above, the first Lua pattern matches any '{' or '}' characters.
-When the lexer comes across one of those characters, it checks if the match is an `lexer.OPERATOR` token.
-If so, the lexer identifies the match as a fold point.
-The same idea applies for the other patterns.
-(The '%' is in the other patterns because '\*' is a special character in Lua patterns that needs escaping.)
 How do you specify fold keywords?
-Here is an example for
+Here is an example for Lua:
-Lua:

-    M._foldsymbols = {
-      [l.KEYWORD] = {
-        ['if'] = 1, ['do'] = 1, ['function'] = 1,
-        ['end'] = -1, ['repeat'] = 1, ['until'] = -1
-      },
-      _patterns = {'%l+'}
-    }

-Any time the lexer encounters a lower case word, if that word is a `lexer.KEYWORD` token and in the associated list of fold points, the lexer identifies the word as a fold point.
+    lex:add_fold_point(lexer.KEYWORD, 'if', 'end')
+    lex:add_fold_point(lexer.KEYWORD, 'do', 'end')
+    lex:add_fold_point(lexer.KEYWORD, 'function', 'end')
+    lex:add_fold_point(lexer.KEYWORD, 'repeat', 'until')

-If your lexer has case-insensitive keywords as fold points, simply add a `_case_insensitive = true` option to the `_foldsymbols` table and specify keywords in lower case.
+If your lexer has case-insensitive keywords as fold points, simply add a `case_insensitive_fold_points = true` option to [`lexer.new()`](#lexer.new), and specify keywords in lower case.

-If your lexer needs to do some additional processing to determine if a match is a fold point, assign a function that returns an integer.
-Returning `1` or `-1` indicates the match is a fold point.
-Returning `0` indicates it is not.
+If your lexer needs to do some additional processing in order to determine if a token is a fold point, pass a function that returns an integer to `lex:add_fold_point()`.
+Returning `1` indicates the token is a beginning fold point and returning `-1` indicates the token is an ending fold point.
+Returning `0` indicates the token is not a fold point.
 For example:

-    local function fold_strange_token(text, pos, line, s, match) if ... then
+    local function fold_strange_token(text, pos, line, s, symbol) if ... then
         return 1 -- beginning fold point
       elseif ... then